coq/coq/doc/sphinx/practical-tools/utilities.rst

               @true

-The advantage of a wrapper, compared to directly calling the generated ``Makefile`` or to including it with an include directive, is that it provides a target independent of the version of Coq to regenerate a ``Makefile`` specific to the current version of Coq.
+The advantage of a wrapper, compared to directly calling the generated ``Makefile``, is that it provides a target independent of the version of Coq to regenerate a ``Makefile`` specific to the current version of Coq.
 Additionally, the master ``Makefile`` can be extended with targets not specific to Coq.
+Including the generated makefile with an include directive is discouraged, since the contents of this file, including variable names and status of rules, may change in the future.

 An optional file ``CoqMakefile.local`` can be provided by the user in order to extend ``CoqMakefile``.
 In particular one can declare custom actions to be